YolandaCooper2505626/sol./README.md

 Fixed memory management issue - update 1
 Added detailed comments for clarity
-Added new feature for better user experience - 42
+Added new feature for better user experience - 42 Updated README with new instructions - build 404